SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 ### Command definitions

 Commands are defined in a file which names end with `commands.proto`.
-It can be simply `commands.proto`, but usually there are many commands that are handled by different aggregates.
-So, it's convenient to name such files after the type of the target
+It can be simply `commands.proto`, but usually commands are handled by different entities.
-aggregate:
+So, it's convenient to name such a file after the type of the target entity, for instance, an aggregate:

  * `blog_commands.proto`
  * `order_commands.proto`